cwang225/CG3GPMAC/README.md

 I also added a magic bolt visual but it is currently not incorporated into the game.
 It is available as a prefab.

-#### How to test

-For the Sigil prefab, using the SigilManager while the game is running to select a tile at random, then the prefab (the sigil prefab in the Prefabs folder, which will appear as a red ring) and then clicking "Place Sigil" will show the visuals.
-Viewing the scene in the Scene tab instead of the Game tab is recommended for this.

-For the tiles, just running the game and viewing the battlefield in the Scene tab is sufficient to see the columns added below the tiles.

-For the magic bolt, just viewing the "magic bolt" prefab in the inspector, or possibly adding it to the scene to see it in context, is sufficient.

 #### Screenshots (and gif)

 ![](https://i.ibb.co/cXJSVDYc/2025-10-15-16-04-45-online-video-cutter-com.gif)